Smoothing Proximal Gradient Methods for Nonsmooth Sparsity Constrained Optimization: Optimality Conditions and Global Convergence: Smoothing Proximal Gradient Methods

 \noi $\blacktriangleright$ $\y$-subproblem.
-With fixing the parameters $\x^{t+1}$ and $\mu^t$ at their current estimates, we have the optimization problem with respect to $\y$ as in (\ref{eq:subprob:y}), which is equivalent to computing the proximal operator as in (\ref{eq:proximal:operator}).
+With the parameters $\x^{t+1}$ and $\mu^t$ fixed at their current estimates, we encounter an optimization problem \textit{w.r.t.} $\y$ as in Equation (\ref{eq:subprob:y}), which is equivalent to the computation of the proximal operator as described in Equation (\ref{eq:proximal:operator}).